bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 it simply did not work.

 Then I hit on the forum mentionings of 'models being too complex'.
 As I was expecting the NVidia model to be 'the' model working perfectly well, I didn't initially realized it might the the model causing all the problems.
 Changing the model to an easier version immediatelly showed greatly improved loss and training behaviour.

+Unfortunately as so many time is lost, and there's still some important lessons and the final project left, I don't have the time to finish this project as I would.
+It's working, but there are some shortcommings.

 [//]: # (Image References)